 Step 1: Define your SLA scope

 This defines the exact manner in which services are delivered within the agreed upon time frame.
-It also outlines the work flow and assigns roles and responsibilities to IT support and all the other departments/vendors involved.
+It also outlines the workflow and assigns roles and responsibilities to IT support and all the other departments or vendors involved.

 Step 2: Set response and resolution times

 Based on a ticket’s priority, you’ll need to define the response and resolution time.
 Priority levels can be categorized into critical, high, medium, and low based on a ticket’s level of business impact.

 Step 3: Create ownership and escalation points